elegidocodes/elegidocodes/README.md

 ### Other Tools

-I mainly work with Spring Framework, Spring Boot and Hibernate.
-However, I have also been in contact with frond-end frameworks and libraries like Angular and React.
-Currently, I am more focused in **back-end development**, so I have more experience with Spring and Laravel.
+For backend, I mainly work with Spring Framework, Spring Boot, Hibernate, and Laravel.
+As for frondend, Angular and React.

 <div align="center">